-Until recently bottom-up modelling approaches over D-O events were limited not only by the lack of process-based wetland CH4 emissions models, but also by the absence of climate forcing data representative of these events, necessary to drive wetland emission models.
-Recently, progresses have been made in both directions.
+Until relatively recently, bottom-up modelling approaches over D-O events were limited not only by the lack of processbased representation of wetland CH4 emissions in land surface models, but also by the absence of climate forcing data representative of these events, necessary to drive wetland emission models.
+Recently, progress has been made in both directions.
 Firstly, a number of coupled ocean-atmosphere general circulation models (OAGCMs) have been used to simulate important paleoclimate events (e.g. Paleoclimate Model Intercomparison Project - PMIP1 then PMIP2; Braconnot et al., 2007) and in particular concerning climate transition and millennial-scale variation (e.g. Singarayer and Valdes, 2010; Kageyama et al., 2009).
-While many uncertainties remain, the most commonly invoked mechanism to explain the glacial millennial climate variability is related to different states of the Atlantic Meridional Overturning Circulation (AMOC).
-OAGCMs can reproduce part of the D-O events (e.g. Kageyama et al., 2009) by starting at LGM equilibrium then modifying AMOC by imposing freshwater perturbations in the North to simulate wetlands CH4 emissions varies from one DGVM to another.
-The differences between the models arise from both the inclusion or not of certain processes (e.g. the wetland extent dynamics) and in the representation of the sensitivity of a given process to the climate (e.g. the methanogenesis sensitivity to the temperature).
-Currently, an intercomparison between many global wetland CH4 emissions models focusing on the current time period is in progress (WETCHIMP, Melton et al., 2012).
+While many uncertainties remain, the most commonly invoked mechanism to explain the glacial millennial climate variability is related to different states of the Atlantic meridional overturning circulation (AMOC).
+OAGCMs can reproduce part of the D-O events (e.g. Kageyama et al., 2009) by starting at Last Glacial Maximum (LGM) equilibrium and then modifying AMOC by imposing freshwater perturbations in the North Atlantic (the so-called "water-hosing experiments").

+Further, global models have been recently developed to incorporate explicitly wetland CH4 emissions in dynamic global vegetation models (DGVMs) (e.g. Wania et al., 2010; Riley et al., 2011; Ringeval et al., 2011, Petrescu et al., 2010).
+The strategy used to simulate wetland CH4 emissions varies from one DGVM to another.
+The differences between the models arise from both the choices made regarding the inclusion of certain processes (e.g. wetland extent dynamics) and in the representation of the sensitivity of a given process to the external drivers (e.g. the methanogenesis sensitivity to the temperature).
+Currently, an intercomparison between many global wetland CH4 emission models focusing on the current time period is in progress (WETCHIMP, Melton et al., 2012a).